-Adobe helped the Twitch community create custom New World armor with the Co-Op Drops Program
+Adobe helped the Twitch community create custom New World armour with the Co-Op Drops programme

 It took more than an hour of careful debate and voting: Which gloves?
 Which sword handle?
-What color armor?
-During a livestream in March, Shroud, his Twitch community, and New World Art Director Charles Bradley designed a new, custom armor set for the game using Adobe Creative Cloud.
-Together, Twitch streamer, Bradley, and thousands of viewers around the world worked to create and name the Crimson Plague armor skin and Crimson Edge sword skin.
-Complete with menacing glowing eyes, a beaked helmet, clawed gloves, and a blade with embedded gemstones—the armor set is available for New World players to actually obtain in the game through the latest Twitch program for brands, Co-Op Drops.
+What colour armour?
+During a livestream in March, Shroud, his Twitch community, and New World Art Director Charles Bradley designed a new, custom armour set for the game using Adobe Creative Cloud.
+Together, Twitch streamer, Bradley, and thousands of viewers around the world worked to create and name the Crimson Plague armour skin and Crimson Edge sword skin.
+Complete with menacing glowing eyes, a beaked helmet, clawed gloves and a blade with embedded gemstones – the armour set is available for New World players to actually obtain in the game through the latest Twitch programme for brands, Co-Op Drops.

-Using a custom extension inspired by Adobe Creative Cloud, the Twitch audience decided the colors, textures, and patterns of every item dropped.
+Using a custom extension inspired by Adobe Creative Cloud, the Twitch audience decided the colours, textures and patterns of every item dropped.
 This stream was part of a new interactive campaign from Adobe and six Twitch creators to debut Co-Op Drops.

 “Drops are in-game rewards which viewers earn from watching streams on Twitch,” Twitch Head of Sales Sarah Iooss explained while highlighting the campaign at Amazon’s NewFronts presentation in May.
-“Our Co-Op Drops program allows brands to ‘present’ Drops opportunities to the community—helping brands to earn viewers’ trust by offering rewards and tapping into popular gaming moments.”
+“Our Co-Op Drops programme allows brands to ‘present’ Drops opportunities to the community – helping brands to earn viewers’ trust by offering rewards and tapping into popular gaming moments.”